-To accomplish your workflow, you will most likely use functions and classes from ArcPy or other modules such as the arcpy.mapping module.
+To accomplish your workflow, you will most likely use functions and classes from ArcPy or other modules such as arcpy.mapping.
 In particular, the ArcPy Describe function can be used to access read-only properties for a network dataset or a Network Analyst layer.

 Network Analyst functions

 Adds a field to a sublayer of a network analysis layer.

 Adds input features or records to a network analysis layer.
 The inputs are added to specific sublayers such as stops and barriers.

 Reconstructs the network connectivity and attribute information of a network dataset.
 The network dataset must be rebuilt after edits are made to the attributes or the features of a participating source feature class.
 After the source features are edited, the tool establishes the network connectivity only in the areas that have been edited to speed up the build process; however, when the network attributes are edited, the entire extent of the network dataset is rebuilt.
 This may be a slow operation on a large network dataset.

 Locates input features on a network and adds fields describing these network locations to the input features.
 The tool is used to store the network location information as feature attributes to quickly load the features as inputs for a network analysis.